CLASS Policies and Procedures

 Note: If a student takes nine or more hours of internship/independent study courses, no more than nine hours will be given a letter grade.

-The Dean’s List, a tabulation of the names of all undergraduate honor students, is compiled each semester.
-To qualify for this recognition in CLASS, students must earn a 3.50 minimum grade point average (the grade of S is not counted) on twelve or more semester hours completed during the semester.
+The Dean’s List, a tabulation of the names of all undergraduate honor students, is compiled each term.
+To qualify for this recognition in CLASS, students must earn a 3.50 minimum grade point average (the grade of S is not counted) on twelve or more semester hours completed during the term.
 At least nine of the twelve semester hours must be letter grades.
-Students who earn a grade of I (except in a senior honors thesis course), D, F, or U during the semester are excluded from consideration for the Dean’s List.
+Students who earn a grade of I (except in a senior honors thesis course), D, F, or U during the term are excluded from consideration for the Dean’s List.
 Students who have filed a Request to Withhold Public Information form with the university will not be listed.

 For additional information regarding general degree requirements, please see the General Degree Information section.